 Composting adds nutrients to your soil.

 Composting is a wonderful way to add necessary nutrients to put in your garden.
 If you use organic methods in your garden, this is the best way to amend the soil.
 Good compost will help you reduce the need for chemical fertilizers.
 That in itself will help you save money and avoid unwanted chemicals.

 I mean, that’s probably part of the reason you started gardening in the first place, right?

 It adds lots of other good things too.

 Composting allows the proper growth of beneficial bacteria and suppresses the bad bacteria.
 It can also add earthworms to your soil, which help aerate the soil and add nutrients as well.

 Composting is very green.

-Not the color green, but the symbol.
+Not the color green, but the idea, of course!
 Composting is very eco-friendly.
 It keeps some waste out of the landfills, and reduces emissions.
 Talk about reducing your carbon footprint!

 How to compost

 Composting involves combining brown materials, green materials, moisture, and heat.
 The ratios of green to brown matter are really important.
-Most experts recommend a ratio of 2 parts green to 1 part brown.
+Most experts recommend a ratio of 25-30 parts brown (carbon) to 1 part green (nitrogen).